 It’s important to provide accurate values to ensure you are sufficiently covered in the event of a claim.
 You can use our helpful Contents Calculator for guidance.

-Any high risk items over £1,000 need to be specified in order to be covered for their full value, these include:
+Any high-risk items worth more than £2,000 need to be specified in order to be covered for their full value, these include: